Sandbox and production URLs

 • Credentials match the environment

-• Sandbox apiKey, merchantId, terminalId only work in Sandbox
+• Sandbox API key, merchantId, and terminalId only work in Sandbox

-• Production apiKey, merchantId, terminalId only work in Production
+• Production API key, merchantId, and terminalId only work in Production

-• Do not mix identifiers across environments A Production merchantId used with the Sandbox base URL (or vice versa) commonly results in 401 or 403.
+• Do not mix identifiers across environments A Production merchantId used with the Sandbox base URL, or a Sandbox merchantId used with the Production base URL, commonly results in 401 or 403.

 Quick interpretation of common errors

-• 401 Unauthorized (Payments) API key is missing, invalid, or the header name is wrong.
-Header must be exactly X-Api-Key.
+• 401 Unauthorized (Payments) The API key is missing, invalid, or the header name is wrong.
+The header must be exactly X-Api-Key.

-• 401 Unauthorized (OAuth APIs) Access token is missing, expired, or the realm and credentials are mismatched.
+• 401 Unauthorized (OAuth APIs) The access token is missing, expired, or the realm and credentials are mismatched.

-• 403 Forbidden (Payments) Request is authenticated, but the apiKey is not permitted for the merchantId or terminalId you sent, or you are mixing environments.
+• 403 Forbidden (Payments) The request is authenticated, but the API key is not permitted for the merchantId or terminalId you sent, or you are mixing environments.

 Last updated